kameshkotwani/metavoice-challenge/README.md

 # Run Instructions

+- install dependencies using uv ( uv sync)

-Start your FastAPI server (for Whisper).
+- Start your FastAPI server (for Whisper).

-Start your Airflow webserver and scheduler.
+- Start your Airflow webserver and scheduler. (airflow standalone)

-Trigger the parallel_transcribe_tokenise DAG from the UI.
+- Trigger the parallel_transcribe_tokenise DAG from the UI.

-Notes
+## Notes

 The mock tokenisation simulates GPU workload using tensor operations and artificial delay.